rustyrazorblade/cdm-python/README.md

+# This project is no longer maintained, please see it's successor, http://github.com/riptano/cdm-java

 # Cassandra Data Manager

 Tool for installing cassandra datasets.
 This is not a bulk loader.
 It is intended to be used as a tool for learning and educational purposes.